-SEEK tuning/CATEGORY (CAT):
+| SEEK tuning/CATEGORY (CAT):

-- For AM and FM radio Push the SEEK button Hall or with to tune from low to high or high to low frequencies and to stop at the next broadcasting station. - For SiriusXM® Satellite Radio Push the SEEK button Hath or the first channel of the next or previous category.
+- For AM and FM radio Push the SEEK button Hat or Hat to tune from low to high or high to low frequencies and to stop at the next broadcasting station. - For SiriusXM® Satellite Radio Push the SEEK button or to tune to the first channel of the next or previous category.